croservices/cro/docs/reference/cro-tools-template.md

 ## Options

 Templates may be parameterized with one or more options, which are collected from the user.
-In the web UI, they are collected by a a generated form.
+In the web UI, they are collected by a generated form.
 At the command line tool:

 * If the user doesn't specify any options as command line arguments, then they